yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 <br />

 To reduce over-fitting, we use another technique known as Data Augmentation.
 Data augmentation rotates, shears, zooms, etc the image so that the model learns to generalize and not remember specific data.
-If the model overfits, it will perform very well on the images that it already knows but will fail if new image are given to it.
+If the model overfits, it will perform very well on the images that it already knows but will fail if new images are given to it.

 ```python
 gen = ImageDataGenerator(rotation_range=8, width_shift_range=0.08, shear_range=0.3,